Our Editing Team

 Selecting an Editor

 Some authors don’t necessarily know what the editing stages involve.
 They just know that their task is to write.
-In some cases, they don’t want to get involved with all the publishing ins and outs, and this is where some of the problems originate and later on manifest during the publishing process.
+In some cases, they don’t want to get involved with all the publishing ins and outs.
+This is where some of the problems originate and manifest later during the production process.
 They lack the knowledge to ask the right questions and make a decision.

 They may not know how to select an editor or why it’s important to have an editor, understand the difference between editing and proofreading, what should happen with their manuscript at every stage, i.e. the editing, proofreading and layout, before it goes to print.